jorisvink/nyfe/README.md

 Nyfe is licensed under the ISC license.

-It is an excercise in building a file encryption tool on a single cryptographic function: Keccak.
+It is an excercise in building a file encryption tool based on a single cryptographic function: Keccak.

 Cryptography
 ------------